Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Background in rigid analytic geometry

 \section{Background in rigid analytic geometry}

-We place ourselves in the same setting as Ayoub-Gallauer-Vezzani \cite[\S 1]{AGV} and use the notion of \emph{rigid spaces}\footnote{For the sake of brevity, we mostly use the terminology `rigid space' instead of the more accurate `rigid analytic space'.} as defined by Fujiwara-Kato \cite{fuji-kato} which goes back to Raynaud \cite{raynaud} and was also developed by Abbes \cite{egr}.
+We place ourselves in the same setting as Ayoub--Gallauer--Vezzani \cite[\S 1]{AGV} and use the notion of \emph{rigid spaces}\footnote{For the sake of brevity, we mostly use the terminology `rigid space' instead of the more accurate `rigid analytic space'.} as defined by Fujiwara-Kato \cite{fuji-kato} which goes back to Raynaud \cite{raynaud} and was also developed by Abbes \cite{egr}.

-\textbf{Rigid spaces.} Let $\FSch$ be the category of formal schemes and let $\FSch^\qcqs$ be its full subcategory of quasi-compact and quasi-separated formal schemes.
+\textbf{Rigid spaces.} Let $\FSch$ be the category of adic formal schemes of finite ideal type in the sense of \cite[ch.~I, 1.1.14, 1.1.16]{fuji-kato} and let $\FSch^\qcqs$ be its full subcategory of quasi-compact and quasi-separated formal schemes.
 The category $\Rig^\qcqs$ of quasi-compact and quasi-separated \emph{rigid spaces} is defined to be the 1\hyp{}categorical localisation of $\FSch^\qcqs$ by the set of admissible formal blow-ups.
 The category $\Rig$ is defined by gluing quasi-compact and quasi-separated rigid spaces along open immersions, see \cite[ch.~II, \S 2.2~(c)]{fuji-kato}.
 For a formal scheme $\Xcal$ denote by $\Xcal^\rig$ its associated rigid space.

 \textbf{Relation to adic spaces.} There exists a fully faithful functor $\textup{Adic}^\textup{unif}\inj\Rig$ from the category of uniform adic spaces into the category of rigid spaces sending $\Spa(R,R^+)$ to $\Spf(R^+)^\rig$ which is compatible with gluing along open immersions \cite[\S 1.2]{AGV}.
 We call a rigid space \emph{adic} if it lies in the essential image of this functor.